ITfoxtec/FoxIDs/docs/faq.md

 Yes FoxIDs support to forward the login hint from an authentication method to an external IdP or another FoxIDs application registration.
 In OpenID Connect the login hint is forwarded in the `login_hint` parameter.
 In SAML 2.0 the login hint is forwarded as a `NameID` with the Email Format `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress` in the `Subject` element.

+## Way can I not logout if the certificate container type is changed?
-## I am unable to logout of a client using OIDC if I login and theafter changed the certificate container type.
+**I am unable to logout of a client using OIDC if I login and thereafter changed the certificate container type.**

 The problem occurs if the OIDC logout require an ID Token before accepting logout.
 In this case the ID Token is invalid because the container type and there by the signing certificate have changed.
 Solution: You need to close the browser and start over.